i4Ds/ARatmospy/README.md

 of power differences found between AR and frozen flow phase screens

 _rebin_: Resizes a 2d array by averaging or repeating elements.

+##### Fork-Hints:
+This is a forked repository from [SimonP2207/ARatmospy](https://github.com/SimonP2207/ARatmospy) which is also a fork from [shrieks/ARatmospy](https://github.com/shrieks/ARatmospy).

+**Changelog:**
+- Replaced `xrange` with `range` for Python3 compatibillity
+- Added type-hints (not `mypy` proof)
+- Adapted deprecated code to get rid of warnings
+- Changed minor semantic code because examples caused an exception

+The changes are not tested and therefore hopefully correct.
+If you have any improvements, just open a PR.
+There is no time scheduled to make any major changes.